hstojic/bandit-eye-tracking/README.md

 # Instructions

-This repository contains experimental software.
+This repository contains experimental software for experiments reported in an article "Uncertainty in learning, choice and visual fixation" by Hrvoje Stojic, Jacob Orquin, Peter Dayan, Raymond Dolan and Maarten Speekenbrink.
+Preprint can be found on [PsyArXiv](https://psyarxiv.com/zuge2).
+DOI: 10.31234/osf.io/zuge2

+Experiment consists of a bandit task where we also monitor participants' overt attention through eye tracking.
+Implementation is based on Python, relying heavily on [PsychoPy](https://www.psychopy.org/) library.
+Code was developed for EyeLink 1000 eye tracker by [SR Research](https://www.sr-research.com/), but it should be easily ported to other eye trackers.
+Everything was tested on a Linux operating system.
+Everyone is welcome to use the code, but please cite the paper above.

 The most relevant are the Python scripts:
 - `bandit.py` script contains all the code related to the experiment
 - `run_stationary.py` and `run_restless.py` are main scripts that execute the experiment, either the stationary or the restless (or nonstationary) version of the multi-armed bandit task
 - `experiment_config_stationary.yaml` and `experiment_config_restless.yaml` contain the parameters of two versions of the experiment; these parameters change, for example, how long certain phases of the trial last, or what colors are used for certain stimuli